A shift in swimming habits during the past half-century is a driving force behind the upgrades at four San Mateo Union High School District pools.

 Aragon and Mills high schools have both water polo and swim teams.
 Hillsdale has a water polo team, while Capuchino has neither.

 But, McManus said, all schools use pools for physical education classes and community swim lessons.
-The schools do not make a profit off swim lessons, McManus said, since the fees to use the pools cover the cost to operate them.
+The schools do not make a profit off swim lessons, McManus said, since the fees to use the pools cover the costs to operate them.

 In addition to making these pools more water polo friendly, McManus said, the pools will fix leaks and have more efficient filter standards.